SWILA DIARY: While in Morocco, don’t fly, swim to Europe instead!

 On Friday, I put down the thrill and spills of my business travel to Morocco and here are more takeaways after I finally settled in the northeastern city of Berkane:

 Morocco, a land of extreme beauty!

 Morocco is a land of vast potential and extreme beauty.
-From the beautiful beaches to its north, kissing the Mediterranean Sea waters to to its desert, there is plenty to read and learn.
+From the beautiful beaches to its north, kissing the Mediterranean Sea waters to its desert, there is plenty to read and learn.
 Also, it boasts of an extensive infrastructure; widely connected by road, rail and air.